jeromeetienne/blog.jetienne.com/source/_posts/2013-04-23-debug-dot-js-global-detection.markdown

 So you got where the globals are used and can start fixing your code to remove the globals.

-## Why global are bad
+## Why globals are bad

-Wait why this is needed ?
+Wait... why is this needed ?
 A legitimate question to ask.
-So Why global are bad ?
+So Why globals are bad ?
-Because **Globals are considered harmfull** by most people and it is so any language.
+Because **Globals are considered harmful** by most people and it is so in any language.
-Globals are bad in javascript, global are bad in C++, globals are bad in perl etc...
+Globals are bad in javascript, globals are bad in C++, globals are bad in perl etc...
 You got the picture.
-Why that ?
+Why is that ?
 Because globals got:

 **Non-locality** Source code is easiest to understand when the scope of its individual elements are limited.
 Global variables can be read or modified by any part of the program, making it difficult to remember or reason about every possible use.